-There are three standard shower curtain sizes for tall and wide showers that are considered to be universal in their ability to fit a typical 60-inch long tub and any conventional shower.
+In addition, there are three standard shower curtain sizes for tall and wide showers that are considered to be universal in their ability to fit a typical 60-inch long tub and any conventional shower.
 And while they only vary slightly, picking out the right one is important to ensure that you don’t end up with an inadequate curtain that allows water to drip out onto your floor.

 So, how do you choose?
 Here’s what you need to know about standard shower curtain sizes—plus some tips for selecting your perfect fit.